tolmachev-mikhail/fastapi_sandbox/Use-Case-Specification.md

 # Search for a patient

 * Description: Receptionists searches for a client as a laboratory patient
-* Actors: Client, Passport, Receptionist, Patient, registry API
+* Actors: Client, Receptionist, registry API
 * Preconditions:
   * Client has valid passport
 * Flow:
-  * Receptionist manually validates patient passport
+  * Receptionist manually validates clients passport
-  * Receptionist searches for a client database entry via registry API
+  * Receptionist searches for a database entry via registry API
 * Exceptions:
   * No patient found